-Giving care to elderly patients has its many challenges.
+Giving care to incontinent patients has a number of challenges, particularly since many patients are elderly, and many others present with co-morbidities.
 Difficulty in communicating, moving the patient, and even understanding what the patient might need are just a few of the hurdles that need to be cleared in order to do the job well.

-While you may have a good plan on how to approach incontinence with your patients, here are some additional tips on how to educate your staff about how to best care for your incontinent patients.
+Even if you have a good plan on how to approach incontinence with your patients, you may want some guidance on how to educate your staff to provide the best level of care possible.
 The information below has been gathered from the American Medical Directors Association (AMDA).
 You should read the entire article here, as it gives detailed instructions on how to best approach incontinence care with your staff.

 Step 1 Does the patient have a history of Urinary Incontinence (UI)?